Irinaberidze/kubernetes-udemy/volumes-in-kubernetes/README.md

 ## Creating Persistent Volume Claim

-Create a Persistent Volume Claim with the given specification.
+Create a Persistent Volume Claim with the given specifications.

+### Note: Access modes has to match with persistent volume and Persistent Claim in order for persistent claim to be bind it to Persistent Volume.

 * Volume Name: claim-log-1

 * Storage Request: 50Mi

-* Access Modes: ReadWriteOnce
+* Access Modes: ReadWriteMany

 ```